 I was a fat kid from a working class family

-Growing up on a council estate in Sunderland, NE England put me on a collision course with bad diet, misinformation and ill health.
+Growing up on a council estate in Sunderland, NE England put me on a collision course with bad diet, misinformation and poor health.
 With the benefit of hindsight, the cards were stacked against me.
-It turns out I have a slow metabolism, but this was compounded by a diet of greasy food, biscuits and sweets.
+It turns out I have a slow metabolism, and this was compounded by a diet of greasy food, biscuits and sweets.
 However, there’s a time in one’s life when events cause you to ask questions and decide to make changes – and mine came at the tender age of 12.

 At the time, there was a TV programme called Kojak.
-My nickname was Stavros – Kojak’s fat, curly haired brother.
+My nickname was Stavros – Kojak’s fat, curly-haired brother.
 The irony doesn’t escape me that I now look more like Telly Savalas!
 Children can be extremely cruel, and being mercilessly teased 8 hours a day was the first “knife through the heart” experience for this shy little kid.

 Mark Clarke, CEO introducing Trainsmart Interactive

 My mind was made up.
 I decided to go on a diet and lose weight.
 It wasn’t scientific, educated or well-researched – I just stopped eating so much crap.
 I also got into sport in a big way, playing loose head prop for the 1st XV rugby team.
 Within 2 years, I lost weight, got fitter, quicker and moved out to Centre.
-I could run!
+I found I could run!
 Sport quickly became my life and as captain of the 1st XV, I enjoyed the added benefit of not being laughed at when I asked a girl for a dance at the school disco.

 After graduating, I was lucky enough to win a trainee position at an investment bank and went on to forge a successful career as a Foreign Exchange trader in the City.
-During this time, I also found a new passion with my interest in technology, internet and all things geeky.
+During this time, I also found a new passion with my interest in technology, internet and all things geek.

-In 2002, I made a life-changing decision and left banking to gain entrepreneurial experience and founded Trainsmart.
+In 2002, I made a life-changing decision and quit banking to gain entrepreneurial experience and founded Trainsmart.
 In the early days, we focussed on metabolic testing and helping people lose weight, strip off fat and improve their performance.
 I qualified as a personal trainer, nutritionist and spinning instructor and threw myself into re-training and learning as much about the industry as possible.